 This offers consistency and helps kids know what to expect each night.
 Repeating the same routine helps cue kids for sleep, making the transition to bedtime much easier.

 If you currently always put your kids to bed, you might try doing the kids’ bedtime routine with your husband for several nights in a row.
 You and your husband can all get on the same page, and your kids can get used to the other parent participating.
 After several days of doing the routine together, try rotating.
+If bath time is a bust, try these bath toys for toddlers to make it extra special.
 See what happens.
 It can take time to make this adjustment, but if you keep trying, and don’t give up, kids usually start to adapt to the change.

 If rotating the kids bedtime routine isn’t right for you, that is 100% okay.
 I know this isn’t realistic for every family.
 It’s not something you have to do, but if you are looking to share more of the bedtime routine love, then by all means, I think this is worth a try!